6 Best Unilateral Back Exercises to Build Muscle

 IntermediateBuild StrengthLats, Traps, and Biceps

-The cable pulley side pulldown is one of the best unilateral back exercises that hits your latissimus dorsi.
-It works on your lats from a different angle and sculpt the entire back muscles.
+The one-arm cable pulldown is one of the best unilateral back exercises to hit the latissimus dorsi.
+It works on your lats from a different angle and sculpts the entire back muscles.

-Other than the back, the cable pulley side pulldown also engages your biceps and forearms and it can be a good addition to your ultimate back workouts.
+Besides the back, the cable pulley side pulldown also engages your biceps and forearms, and it can be a good addition to your ultimate back workouts.

 1. Set the cable to the highest section of the machine and connect the d-handle.